wdcossey/cloder/CloDer_Readme.txt

 		* If you do NOT want to put the files in your game folder, you can run "CloDer.exe" from anywhere, it will simply ask you for "Launcher.exe" when run.

 		* If you want to get smart, make a shortcut to "CloDer.exe" with a parameter pointing to "Launcher.exe".
-			See "CloDer Paramaters:" below.
+			See "CloDer Parameters:" below.

 Before you play!
 ----------------
-Ensure that you have installed the accompanying software/runtimes (these are a must have!):
+Ensure that you have installed the accompanying software/run-times (these are a must have!):

-	* Visual C++ 2010 Runtime Components
+	* Visual C++ 2010 Run-time Components
 		Installation can be found in "...\il-2 sturmovik cliffs of dover\redist\VCRedist\", run "vcredist_x86.exe".
 		Updated installation (Service Pack 1):	http://www.microsoft.com/en-us/download/details.aspx?id=8328
 	* DirectX
 		DirectX installation can be found in "...\il-2 sturmovik cliffs of dover\redist\DirectX\", run "DXSETUP.exe".
 		Updated installation (Web Installer):	http://www.microsoft.com/en-us/download/details.aspx?id=35

-CloDer Paramaters:
+CloDer Parameters:
 ------------------
-Parameters are very basic, any additional paramters specified will be passed onto CloD ("Launcher.exe").
+Parameters are very basic, any additional parameters specified will be passed onto CloD ("Launcher.exe").

 	* Example(s):
 		- Run the game: